rociomer/rociomer.github.io/_resources/2021-01-17-undergraduate-fellowships.md

 | [UROP](https://www.csulb.edu/undergraduate-research-opportunity-program-urop/undergraduate-research-opportunity-program-urop) | 2x/year | - | Any | US | CSULB | Research fellowship |
 | [The Women+ of Color Project](https://thewocproject.org/2020-workshop) | - | - | Any | US | Harvard | Annual workshop |

-Tip: many institutes (universities, research institutes, national labs) besides those listed below offer paid summer research opportunities for undergraduates, so always worth to do an internet search with the institute's name and the keywords such as "SURF" or "undergraduate research opportunity."
+Tip: many institutes (universities, research institutes, national labs) besides those listed below offer paid summer research opportunities for undergraduates, so always worth to do an internet search with the institute's name and the keywords such as "SURF", "UROP", or "undergraduate research opportunity."